M268816/power-repo/notes/PowerApp Coding Conventions.md

 # PowerApps coding conventions and syntax

 In an attempt to create some sort of consistency with my own code, I'm going to write up a code of ethics and conventions for writing PowerApps code and try and adhere to them.

+## Initial Setup

+Before putting pen to paper... or I guess fingers to keys... mouse to clicks?.
+It's best to setup the applications Update settings.
+Enter the Settings menu in the application editor, located at the bottom left as a gear icon, then select 'Updates'.
+From here select the retired tab and turn off all options.
+Next, turn off all options within the 'Experimental' tab.
+You can turn these on if you need them later, but for now should not be used by default.
+Under the preview tab, you can turn on pretty much everything as these features are currently in testing and should be available soon anyway.
+I highly recommend turning off any copilot features though, most of them are simply annoying.
+Within the New tab, its best to leave Coauthoring off unless working closely on a joint project.
+Modern controls and themes can be turned on, as creating a new default theme comes in very handy when changing the font style of the whole application.
+New analysis engine should be turned on along with the rest of this tab.
+Again, I do highly recommend turning off the copilot features.

 ## Commenting